 SEO: 3/5

 The keyword results for Monzo are quite mixed.
-They rank very well for some things such as ranking first for “online bank” and “online bank card” but they also have some very unexpected keywords that they rank for such as “are pyramid schemes illegal”.
+They rank very well for some things such as ranking first for “business account” and useful terms like “active card check” (checks that banks make to ensure you gave the right details online) but they also have some very unexpected keywords that they rank for such as “i gave someone my sort code and account number” – we hope they were able to help those people.

 Quirkiness: 5/5